scattym/esp32-taxisim/README.md

 When a touch event is received the esp32 will cycle to the next section of taxi data.
 Moving between vacancy, occupied and print.

+Make sure the xstensa tools are in your path and that the env var IDF_PATH is set.